datmo/datmo-tutorials/README.md

 # Datmo Tutorials

-This repository is a running list of tutorials showcasing how Datmo can be used in quantitative modeling projects.
+This repository is a running list of tutorials showcasing how [Datmo](https://github.com/datmo/datmo) helps users working with quantitative modeling projects (data science, machine learning, and artificial intelligence).

-The features addressed in these tutorials are as follows:
+Prominent features addressed in the tutorials are as follows:

   * **Experiment logging**
-    * `snapshot create` (Record fully comprehensive project state)
+    * `snapshot create` - Record fully comprehensive project state as a single unit

   * **Project visualization**
-    * `snapshot ls` - View all snapshots
+    * `snapshot ls` - View all snapshots in the project
-    * `snapshot diff` - Compare differences between two snapshots
+    * `snapshot diff` - Compare differences/changes between two snapshots
-    * `snapshot inspect` - See all info about a single snapshot
+    * `snapshot inspect` - See in-depth info about a single snapshot

   * **State recreation & reproducibility**
-    * `snapshot checkout` - Revert to a project state from a different snapshot
+    * `snapshot checkout` - Revert the project state to the version from a different snapshot
+    * `datmo task run` - Run a containerized task for easy environment handling

 For smaller examples with more isolated datmo feature demonstration, you can view the official core repository [here](https://github.com/datmo/datmo/tree/master/examples).